-Assessment may be by intermittent checking at the various stages of the job application in accordance with the performance criteria, or may be at the completion of the process.
+Assessment may be intermittent checking at the various stages of the job application in accordance with the performance criteria, or may be at the completion of the process.

-Guidelines will be in line with statutory requirements, the specific policies, procedures and codes of practice of the enterprise.
+Guidelines will be in line with statutory requirements, enterprise specific policies and procedures and codes of practice.

 Three levels of performance denote level of competency required to perform a task.
-These levels do not relate to the NCTVET Qualifications Framework.
+These levels do not relate to the NCTVET Qualification Framework.
 They relate to the seven areas of generic competency that underpin effective workplace practices.